13 Bean Soup (Vegetarian)

 Finally, add back in the beans and stir to combine.
 Waiting until the end to add the beans back in will keep them from getting too tender.

-Season the chili with salt and pepper and you’re ready to go.
+Season the 13 Bean Soup with salt and pepper and you’re ready to go.

 You could serve this with any toppings that you want.
 Personally, I like some grated cheese, a few pickled jalapeños and some diced chives.

 This is pretty hard to beat when there’s snow on the ground and/or football on TV.